The IT Specialist desk, located in StudyHelp on the first floor in the Sheppard Library, is open term time Monday to Friday from 9am to 5pm.

 Your academic support team may at times send you a weblink to join a 1 to 1 tutorial or online class.
 You don't need any special app or software, just a browser on any PC, Mac or smart device that has a microphone option and preferably, but not necessarily, a webcam so we can see you.

+Many suppliers and manufacturers provide educational discount to students.
 Listed below are links to popular suppliers but before you start browsing make sure you take note of following points:

 As part of University’s IT improvements works and in order to provide you with computers in a good working state, we will carry out daily maintenance on them at the following times.

 You will always be notified of the imminent shutdown, so please ensure your work is saved to your One Drive, personal hard drive or USB.